AlexanderDzhoganov/Skylines-Sapphire/MODULE_REFERENCE.md

 ### 1.4 Optional matching

 It's possible to optionally match components and properties (meaning, don't produce an error if the component/ property doesn't exist, rather continue applying the skin).
 This is done using the `optional` attribute.
-Use `optional` if you're not certain if that component will actually exist in the scene (e.g. a component created by a mod that may or may not be installed/ enabled).
+Use `optional` if you are not certain that the component you are selecting will actually exist in the scene (e.g. a component created by a mod that may or may not be installed/ enabled).

 For example: